 Do This One Exercise Daily To Increase Lung Capacity

-After I took cycling as one of the inseparable activity of my daily schedule, I have changed a lot.
+After I took cycling as one of the inseparable activities of my daily schedule, I have changed a lot.
 My stamina has increased phenomenally.
 Now that I have decided that this year, I will do the Ladakh cycle tour, I need to Increase Lung Capacity to an extent that I do not feel breathless at that unforgiving terrain.
-In this article I will share a simple breathing exercise to increase your lung capacity.
+In this article, I will share a simple breathing exercise to increase your lung capacity.

 I now cycle 3 days a week and run for 3 days a week.
 That’s how I am developing my stamina for this epic life experience this year.
 Some of you might wonder why am I cycling to Nahargarh almost every day?
-This is exactly the reason, cant take off Ladakh from my mind.
+This is exactly the reason, can’t take off Ladakh from my mind.

 Important Tip Before We Begin

 Yes, it’s important to breathe correctly, if you don’t there are some major repercussions.
 Most of you breathe through your mouth, which is not correct.
 Breathing should be done by the nose, and let me jot down the benefits of it below.

 - When you breathe through the nose, the hairs that line your nostrils, filter out any dust or dirt particles.
 These particles are harmful to the lungs.
 My breathing through mouth no such filtration occurs and hence the damage to your lungs.

 - One more important thing happens when you breathe through your nose.
 The correct level of oxygen and carbon dioxide is maintained.
 Unlike when you breathe through the mouth, there is a disbalance of oxygen and carbon dioxide which leads to hyperventilation.
 (Heavy and fast breathing)

 This exercise which I am going to demonstrate has worked magic for me.
 I just do this one exercise daily, and I have seen phenomenal results.
 You can do this exercise while standing up or sitting down.
 I am going to elaborate on the points mentioned below.